 Allows for flexibility at launch

-Now more than ever, software deployment needs to be flexible enough to deal with any issues during and after deployment.
+Now more than ever, software deployment needs to be flexible enough to deal with issues during and after deployment.
 With a software deployment checklist, you’ll be prepared for different scenarios and react appropriately without wasting valuable time.

 Reinforces a repeatable deployment process

 Since there’s already a checklist, it’s easier to deploy in the future.
 In addition, a thoroughly documented checklist can serve as a guide or reference for future team members or projects.
-It also reduces how much team members have to rely on someone else’s knowledge during deployment.

 Preparation